4 Reasons You Should Be Interested in Esports

-During StableView Asset Management’s 5th annual StableView TECH conference held in Toronto on Thursday (October 4), industry insiders were given a glimpse into the ever-growing world of eSports and how it has shifted from a platform for amatuer gamers to one that has bred a profession.
+At a 2018 conference put on by StableView Asset Management in Toronto, industry insiders and newcomers alike were given a glimpse into the ever-growing world of esports and how it has shifted from a platform for amateur gamers to a professional industry.

-1. The industry is new with growth potential
+1. The industry is new and has growth potential

 While the gaming industry has been around for decades, the concept of investing in a sector that gives gamers a global reach in terms of what they play, who they play with and how those things come together for an overall experience is relatively new.

-Pushing the industry along further is the fact that it is breeding professionals who are fast becoming global celebrities on par with athletes and movie stars and thus causing its demand to grow and attract financial support from larger institutions.
+Pushing the industry along further is the fact that it is breeding professionals who are fast becoming global legends on par with athletes and movie stars; demand is thus growing, and esports is attracting financial support from larger institutions.

-“The fact is that the institutions, the bigger players, the bigger money, the support that the industry really needs is finally coming and recognizing how this [sector] has matured,” stated Menashe Kestenbaum, founder and CEO of Enthusiast Gaming (TSXV:EGLX).
+“The fact is that the institutions, the bigger players, the bigger money, the support that the industry really needs, is finally coming and recognizing how this (sector) has matured,” stated Menashe Kestenbaum, founder and CEO of Enthusiast Gaming (TSX:EGLX,NASDAQ:EGLX).

 “The mature sectors — the institutions and players coming down, there is amazing chemistry right now of a new industry I think we are seeing being born right in front of us,” he added.